Pain management: Ketamine

 Low-dose ketamine is sometimes used as an alternative to opioids for the treatment of acute pain in hospital emergency departments.
-Ketamine probably^{?} reduces pain more than opioids and with less nausea and vomiting.
+Ketamine probably reduces pain more than opioids and with less nausea and vomiting.

 Other analgesics

 Other drugs which can potentiate conventional analgesics or have analgesic properties in certain circumstances are called analgesic adjuvant medications.
 Gabapentin, an anticonvulsant, can reduce neuropathic pain itself and can also potentiate opiates.
 Drugs with anticholinergic activity, such as orphenadrine and cyclobenzaprine, are given in conjunction with opioids for neuropathic pain.
 Orphenadrine and cyclobenzaprine are also muscle relaxants, and are useful in painful musculoskeletal conditions.
 Clonidine, an alpha-2 receptor agonist, is another drug that has found use as an analgesic adjuvant.
 In 2021, researchers described a novel type of pain therapy a CRISPR-dCas9 epigenome editing method for repressing Na_{v}1.7 gene expression which showed therapeutic potential in three mouse models of chronic pain.

 Nefopam may be used when common alternatives are contraindicated or ineffective, or as an add-on therapy.
-However it is associated with adverse drug reactions and is toxic in overdose.
+However, it is associated with adverse drug reactions.

 Self-management

 As of 2024, the patient is encouraged to play a major role in the management of their pain.

 Self-management of chronic pain has been described as the individual's ability to manage various aspects of their chronic pain.
 Self-management can include building self-efficacy, monitoring one's own symptoms, goal setting and action planning.
 It also includes patient-physician shared decision-making, among others.

 The benefits of self-management vary depending on self-management techniques used.
 They only have marginal benefits in management of chronic musculoskeletal pain.
 Some research has shown that self-management of pain can use different approaches.
-Those approaches can range from different therapies such as yoga, acupuncture, exercise and other relaxation techniques.
+Those approaches can range from different therapies such as yoga, acupuncture, exercise, and other relaxation techniques.
 Patients could also take a more natural approach by taking different minerals, vitamins or herbs.
 However, research has shown there is a difference between rural patients and non-rural patients having more access to different self-management approaches.
 Physicians in these areas may be readily prescribing more pain medication in these rural cities due to being less experienced with pain management.
 Simply put, it is sometimes easier for rural patients to get a prescription that insurance pays for instead of natural approaches that cost more money than they can afford to spend on their pain management.
 Self-management may be a more expensive alternative.